matskober/matskober.github.io/_posts/2022-09-17-how-i-got-here.md

 ## Caught in the middle

-The biggest problem I ran into when trying to grasp how to use Jekyll, was of course my lack of digital competence, paired with my tendency not to make to much preparations - or any planning at all, actually.
-I just sort of jumped in, following some how-to-page I ~~googled~~ binged up - just to realize it was referring to a non-Windows computer.
-But not to worry, if I just installed ...
+The biggest problem I ran into when trying to grasp how to use Jekyll, was of course my lack of digital competence, paired with a tendency of mine not to make to much preparations - or do any planning at all, actually.
+I just sort of jumped in, following some how-to-page I ~~googled~~, sorry,  binged up - just to realize it was referring to a non-Windows computer.
+But not to worry, the digital self help pages told me, if you just install this or that and get your git together...

 Retrospectively, I would assume a plan ~~would~~ could be to: